 Anthony tried to remain pleasant.

 “I’m Anthony.
-We were on the same little league team in 1992, the Indians,” he said.
+We were on the same little league team, the Indians,” he said.

 “How you doing man?”
 Anthony asked, feeling Jenna’s eyes on the back of his neck.